MicrosoftDocs/PowerShell-Docs/dsc/authoringAdvanced.md

-Additionally, customers have provided feedback that when using this model, each controlling teams' configuration changes are unlikely to be fully tested through a release pipeline that includes all of the partial configurations and tests across all teams, which could lead to unexpected results in production.
+Additionally, customers have provided feedback that when using this model, each controlling teams configuration changes are unlikely to be fully tested through a release pipeline, leading to unexpected results in production.

 **It is critical that a single pipeline be used to evaluate all changes release to servers.**